thlorenz/dotfiles/README.markdown

 # VIM

+On a Mac install macvim and use it's built in cli vim via:

+    brew install macvim --override-system-vim

+Then make sure that `/usr/local/bin` is first in your `PATH`.

 My preferences for Vim are stored in `dotfiles/vimrc`.

 All plugins and scripts are stored in the `dotfiles/vim` directory.